Juka526/stats220/README.md

 ## About Me
-I am second year student majoring in COmputer Science
+I am second year student majoring in Computer Science

 **These are my favorite things**